-Before this loaf that you see here I had never eaten banana bread in my life.
-Hence, it follows that I had never baked a banana bread.
-I did not know about the the toffee-like scent that takes over the house when baking it and I was totally ignorant towards this open door that lets you to make the most of your mushy & overripe bananas.
+Before this loaf that you see on that in that bread tin, I had never eaten banana bread in my life.
+Hence, it follows that I had never baked banana bread.
+I did not know about the toffee-like scent that takes over the house when baking it.
+And I was totally ignorant towards this open door that lets you make the most of your mushy & overripe bananas.
 And believe me, there has been a lot of banana waste in my history which I’m very ashamed of.

-As a first-timer, I researched quite a bit and got overwhelmed by the best, the best ever and multitude of combinations and toppings for banana bread.
-So I wanted to simplify and went for the very basics by reaching out Fanny Farmer and the 1940s The Boston Cooking School recipe.
-So this is what I did
+As a first-timer, I researched quite a bit and got overwhelmed by the best, the BEST EVER, and the multitude of combinations and toppings for banana bread.
+So I wanted to simplify and went for the very basics by reaching out to Fannie Farmer and the 1940s The Boston Cooking School recipe.

 Crush bananas with silver fork.
 Add eggs, beaten light, sugar, flour sifted with salt and soda, and nut meats.
 Bake 1 hour in moderately slow oven (325 F).
 Makes one loaf 5 x 9 inches.

-What an easy and inviting recipe.
+What an easy and inviting recipe I have to say.
 And a silver fork!

-When sifting the flour, I caught myself insecure because making banana bread feels like making a cake.
-But I trusted Fanny and played along adding more flour.
-I greased the bread pan and baked 1 hour in 160 degree celcius.
+When sifting the flour, I caught myself insecure because making banana bread feels much like making a cake.
+But I trusted Fannie and played along adding more flour.
+I greased the bread pan and baked for 1 hour at 160°C / 320°F.

-I left the bread in the pan to cool off a bit before removing it to rest another 20 minutes on a cooling tray.
-This as almost an impossible task when the sweet floating aromas test your patience not to have a slice already!
+I left the bread in the pan to cool off before removing it to rest for another 20 minutes on a cooling tray.
+This waiting is almost an impossible task when the sweet floating aromas test your patience not to have a slice already!

-But while waiting I got this idea to try my usual carrot cake topping for banana bread as well.
+But while waiting, I got this idea to try my usual carrot cake cream cheese topping for banana bread as well.
 This sweet spread comes quickly by combining cream cheese with powdered sugar and a little bit of butter.
 Finally, I added the rest of the pecan nuts to the cheese mix.

 The first bite was amazing!
-I enjoyed a slice with the spread.
-I must admit that I was suspicious of all of this until the very end and I was not prepared how good it would be.
+I enjoyed a slice with the sweet cheese spread.
+I must admit that I was suspicious of all of this until the very end and I was not prepared for how good it would be.
 I’ll repeat myself telling you that it t was AMAZING.

 I think I’m on a beautiful banana bread journey now.
-And so is my husband whose first reaction to seeing bread baking in the oven really epitomes our starting point: “Ugh..”
-And the journey from ugh to yummy can sometimes be just one recipe away.
-We enjoyed banana bread in the morning and with coffee as an afternoon snack.
+And so is my husband whose first reaction when seeing the modest bread baking in the oven really epitomes our starting point: “Ugh..”
+And the journey from ugh to yummy can sometimes be just one recipe away, thanks so much, Fannie!
+We enjoyed banana bread in the morning and with coffee as well as an afternoon snack.

-What’s your favourite moment of the week to have banana bread?
+By the way, what’s your favorite moment of the week to have banana bread?

 P.S.
-I was a bit nervous to share my oblivious attitude towards this American classic on Instagram but hey such things happen to other people too.
-If you don’t believe me, check the discussion yourself. 😀
+I was a bit nervous to share my oblivious attitude towards this American classic on Instagram but hey such things happen to other people too. :D